devshackio/react-native-storage/README.md

+### This is forked version of react-native-storage from https://github.com/sunnylqm/react-native-storage .
+The primary change is that it pre-compiles to ES5 before being published to npm.
+This allows it to be used with create-react-app.

 # react-native-storage [![Build Status](https://travis-ci.org/sunnylqm/react-native-storage.svg)](https://travis-ci.org/sunnylqm/react-native-storage)  [![npm version](https://badge.fury.io/js/react-native-storage.svg)](http://badge.fury.io/js/react-native-storage)

 This is a local storage wrapper for both react-native(AsyncStorage) and browser(localStorage).
 [ES6](http://babeljs.io/docs/learn-es2015/) syntax, promise for async load, fully tested with jest.